 The result was the world’s first commercially produced Christmas card.
 It was a triptych, with the two side panels.
 The center panel depicted three generations of family gathered for Christmas dinner, and both side panels showed charitable scenes.

-Nearly forty years later in 1882, some people claimed Christmas cards no longer represented Christmas of long ago and that Victorian cards celebrating the holiday had lost Christmas’s original meaning.
-To demonstrate this, one Victorian newspaper wrote an article about the Christmas card industry.
+Nearly forty years later in 1882, some people claimed Christmas cards no longer represented Christmas of long ago and that Victorian Christmas cards celebrating the holiday had lost Christmas’s original meaning.
+To demonstrate this, The Graphic wrote an article about the Christmas card industry.
 Here is their view verbatim:

 “The Christmas Card industry becomes of greater importance year by year.
 Every available reproductive process, from wood and steel engraving, and etching, to colour printing, chromo-lithography, and photography, is now pressed into service, with the results which, in many cases, are beautiful enough.
 In the demand for novelties which the Christmas Card trade stimulates, there has been a very noticeable tendency to depart more and more from ancient ideals.
 Many of the cards now published have no suggestion whatever of yule, of blazing logs, of red noses, or corpulent puddings and impossible joints of beef.
 All that has changed, and instead of the rude jollity, and the gross delights of the gourmand, we are now invited to contemplate sweetly-shaped little girls innocent of clothing, bright summer landscapes, or sea-scenes, suggestive of long July days.
 This may be interesting, but it is not Christmas.